Palace of Youth and Sports: Building

+The palace's main arena in June 2025.

 The smaller arena is mostly used for basketball by KB Prishtina.
 In April 2014, it hosted the Final Four of the Balkan Basketball League.
 The arena is also used for futsal, handball, athletics, basketball, volleyball, numerous other sporting competitions, various concerts, exhibitions, fairs, conventions, and congresses.

 The larger arena is currently out of use due to a fire in 2000 and is now used as an indoor car park.
 Commentators and fans have called for the "Greater Coliseum" to be renovated and used for KB Pristina's home games.

 The shopping center has a series of services such as a joint parking lot, 6D cinema, wellness center, numerous restaurants, cafes, and stores.

 The Newborn monument is located in front of the building.

 The Prishtina Observatory is located in the building complex.